 Deals with the principles of biology.
 Topics include evolution and origins of life, cellular structure and physiology, growth and repair, reproduction and development, control, sources of food energy, inheritance, and human inter-relationship with the biological environment.
 Not open to biology majors.
 Three hours of lecture/week.

 BIO142 Introduction to Ecology (3 crs.)

 Explores basic ecological patterns and processes that affect populations, communities, and ecosystems.
 Laboratory/field sessions emphasize ecological principles and techniques.
-Recommended for students seeking certification in environmental education whose major is not biology and students majoring in geoenvironmental studies.
+Recommended for students seeking certification in environmental education whose major is not biology.
 Two hours lecture and two hours lab/week.

 Students are made aware of the many problems created by expanding human populations and technological growth and proliferation.
 Ecological alternatives are suggested.
 Topics include the shaping of humans by the environment, our relationships with the biotic and abiotic world, water and air pollution, climate change, pesticides, herbicides, contaminants, food additives, the urban environment, and consequences of the expanding human population.
 Three hours lecture/week.
 Credit earned in this course is not applicable to the credits required of the biology major.